HTTP-APIs/http-apis.github.io/Usage.md

 ### 1. The first step is parsing the `HydraClasses` and their `SupportedProperties` from the OWL vocabulary.
 To setup a new Hydra server you need to provide an OWL vocabulary.

 `Hydrus.hydraspec.parser` can be used to generate parsed classes.
-Just import the OWL vocabulary in `parser.py` and run it.<br/> It will parse and convert all the OWL classes and properties into `HydraClasses` and their `SupportedProperties`.
+Just import the OWL vocabulary in `parser.py` and run it.
+It will parse and convert all the OWL classes and properties into `HydraClasses` and their `SupportedProperties`.

 For example -
 We have the `Subsystem` OWL vocabulary defined in `Hydrus.metadata.subsystem_vocab_jsonld`.